NullRien/FitgirlAPI/README.md

+# Broken due to DDOS protection, might find a way to make this work in the future.

 # FitGirl Repacks API

 This is a Python API designed to interact with the FitGirl Repacks website (https://fitgirl-repacks.site/), a popular source for free game repacks.
 The API provides functionality to retrieve new posts, search for specific games, and obtain download links.